AhmedSalih3d/SPHExample/README.md

 ## Version History

 * (main) Version 0.3 | A highly optimized version for CPU, with extremely few allocations after the initial array allocation.
 Only the neighbour search and saving of data allocates memory now.
 Recommend to use this.
 * Version 0.2        | A cleaned up version of the original release version data allocates memory now.
-Recommend to use this.
+(Not provided anymore)
 * Version 0.1        | Initial release version

 ## License